msirota/msirota.github.io/README.md

 - [x] Even out the padding
 - [x] Favicon of Sirota Lab logo
 - [x] Legal and format for footer
-- [ ] Write documentation for how to:
+- [x] Write documentation for how to:
-    - [ ] Add and remove team members
+    - [x] Add and remove team members
-    - [ ] Add and remove publications